sarihammad/stock-return-forecasting/README.md

 ## Features

-The project uses PyTorch to train a multi-output LSTM model and Scikit-learn to implement baseline models, including Linear Regression and XGBoost.
+Uses PyTorch to train a multi-output LSTM model and Scikit-learn to implement baseline models, including Linear Regression and XGBoost.
 It evaluates predictive performance using metrics like mean squared error (MSE), Spearman correlation (information coefficient), and directional accuracy.

 ## Model Evaluation